Program help

 acMEFilter

 Calling up the filter menu.
-Here you can search for materials by name or filter based on specific criteria.
+Here you can search for materials based on specific criteria.

 Show all materials